auth0/auth0-ai-js/examples/calling-apis/chatbot/README.md

 This will require defining a new [refresh token policy](https://auth0.com/docs/secure/tokens/refresh-tokens/multi-resource-refresh-token/configure-and-implement-multi-resource-refresh-token) for your web application where the `audience` is `https://<your auth0 domain>/me/` and the `scope` should include at least the `"create:me:connected_accounts"` scope.

-The configuration page explains how to achieve this using various tools, but here is an example showing how to do it with `curl`:
+The documentation page explains how to achieve this using various tools, but here is an example showing how to do it with `curl`:

 ```shell
 curl --request PATCH \